kfickle/PIP-DES/README.md

   <br> -> Again, unless you have a specific need, accept the defaults.

 **3** The install wizard will ask to install additional dependencies (python and <a href="https://chocolatey.org/packages/nodejs">chocolatey</a>) automatically.
- <br>  -> I would encourage letting node to handle this for you, unless you have a specific reason to install these files manually.
+ <br>  -> I would encourage letting node handle this for you, unless you have a specific reason to install these files manually.

 #### Verify Installation